GaloisInc/grease/doc/comparison.md

 * **Source analyzers/Symbolic execution engines**: [KLEE](https://github.com/klee/klee) performs forward symbolic execution on LLVM bitcode.
 Performing analysis on bitcode allows KLEE to use more efficient memory models that split memory into separate abstract objects.
 Unfortunately, the tight integration of KLEE with LLVM means that KLEE cannot perform analysis on binaries.
 The tool also suffers from path explosion on large programs when exploring from an entrypoint.

 * **Source-level Underconstrained Symbolic Execution Engines**: [UC-Crux](https://www.galois.com/articles/under-constrained-symbolic-execution-with-crucible) and UC-KLEE perform underconstrained symbolic execution on LLVM bitcode, enabling automated symbolic execution of arbitrary functions within a target binary with minimal configuration.
-Due to the use of LLVM, these tools are limited to programs where the source code is available and can be compiled to LLVM bitcode.
+Due to the use of LLVM, these tools are limited to programs where the source code is available and can be compiled to LLVM bitcode or a whole program lifting to LLVM.